 Download the app package file to a local folder and try to install it using the Add-AppxPackage PowerShell command.

 .appinstallerfile to a local folder and try to install it using the

 Add-AppxPackage -AppinstallerPowerShell command.

-The app deployment infrastructure provides logs for debugging in the Windows Event Viewer.
-These logs are found here:
+The app deployment infrastructure emits logs that are often useful for debugging installation issues via the Windows Event Viewer: